 And I didn’t feel like the extra work of Christmas.
 At all.

 SO what can we do when the merriment is lacking?
 Because more than anything, we all just want to create some magic and memories for our children.
-And mama can’t be a downer if that’s going to happen.
+We want to enjoy this season with our kids–not to have fun just to have it, but to enjoy this season of Advent and reflection on Jesus’s coming–and to pass all that on to our kids.

 I am a lot of things, but one thing I am not is fake.
-My kids see right through my faked attempts at being boppy when I’m not.
+My kids see right through my faked attempts at being fake-happy when I’m really not.
 The jig is up before it begins.
 SO instead, let’s get real about how we feel, mamas.

 Here’s how I faced my feelings head on.